 Day 5, Mar 23: Mary – Ashgabat (by flt) – Darvaza (260 km.)

-Transfer to the airport for a flight to Ashgabat (flight No: T5 172 at 12:00).
-Arrival in Ashgabat at 12:50.
-In the afternoon drive to Darvaza by 4WD car.
+Transfer to the airport to take a morning flight to Ashgabat.
+Arrival in Ashgabat and drive to Darvaza by 4WD cars.
 En route stopover to visit Yerbent Nomadic village where you can enjoy seeing the local life in the desert - Turkmen yurts, dromedaries, tamdyr (mud oven) and many others.
 Arrive at Darvaza, explore the gas craters, first full of water, and second the sulfur - muddy.
 Leave the road and venture in the desert to see the flaming gas crater.
 Arrive at site of flaming gas crater.
 Having dinner (barbecue).
 Explore the flaming gas crater at sunset.
 Overnight in tents.

 Day 6, Mar 24: Darvaza – Kunya-Urgench – Dashoguz (360 km) – Ashgabat (by flt.)